-Please note that the 85-year rule protections for those Scheme members subject to the 85-year rule continue to apply automatically to members' benefits from both the pre and post 2014 membership if the member takes their benefits at or after age 60.
-To have 85-year rule protections, a member must have been a member of the LGPS before 1 October 2006.
-The 85-year rule does not, however, automatically apply if the employee decides to take their benefits voluntarily on or after age 55 and before age 60.
-The employer can, subject to their discretions policy, agree to apply the 85-year rule.
-If the employer does apply the 85-year rule, the employer would have to meet any strain on fund cost (as under the 2008 Scheme).
-If the employer does not apply the 85-year rule, the Scheme member would meet any strain on fund cost via an actuarial reduction applied to their pension.
+Please note that the 85 year rule protections for those Scheme members subject to the 85 year rule continue to apply automatically to members' benefits from both the pre and post 2014 membership if benefits are drawn at or after age 60.
+To have 85 year rule protections, a member must have been a member of the LGPS before 1 October 2006.
+The 85 year rule does not, however, automatically apply if the employee decides to take their benefits voluntarily on or after age 55 and before age 60; but the employer can, subject to their discretions policy, agree to apply the 85 year rule.
+If the employer does apply the 85 year rule, the employer does not apply the 85 year rule, the Scheme member would meet any strain on fund cost (as under the 2008 Scheme).
+If the employer does not apply the 85 year rule, the Scheme member would meet any strain on fund cost via an actuarial reduction applied to their pension.